missionpinball/mpf-docs/config/variable_player.rst

 Settings
 --------

-Like many sections of MPF configs, the ``scoring:`` section format is generically setup like this:
+Like many sections of MPF configs, the ``variable_player:`` section format is generically setup like this:

 .. code-block:: yaml

-   scoring:
+   variable_player:
       some_event:
          <settings>
       some_other_event: